Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Abstract

 \section{Abstract}

-{Superoscillations are a phenomenon where a band-limited wave may locally oscillate faster than its highest Fourier component.
-They are a product of destructive interference between the wave's constituent harmonics.
-In this article, we demonstrate that superoscillations enable a new functionality in linear optical sensing -- the 100-fold enhancement in the optical contrast of the terahertz wave passing through two similar samples.
-To achieve this enhancement, we optimize the optical contrast in the time domain in a short observation window by varying the relative phases between the fundamental harmonics that make up the input terahertz wave.
-We find that the contrast is maximized when the wave intensity is minimized locally within the observation window, which naturally leads to the emergence of the superoscillations.
-We observe the 100-fold contrast enhancement both in our numerical simulations with Gaussian time-domain harmonics and in our experimental realization with narrow-band quasi-sinusoidal terahertz harmonics.
-Our results will have profound influence on terahertz sensing and imaging applications in medicine, pharmaceuticals, stand-off hazard detection, and nondestructive evaluation.}
+Superoscillations, where a band-limited wave oscillates locally faster than its highest Fourier harmonic, result from destructive interference between the harmonics.
+Here, we demonstrate that superoscillations enable a 100-fold contrast enhancement of terahertz wave passing through two similar samples.
+By optimizing the time-domain contrast within a short observation window through relative phase adjustments of the fundamental harmonics, we achieve maximum contrast when wave intensity is minimized locally, leading to superoscillations.
+This enhancement is observed in both simulations with Gaussian harmonics and experiments with quasi-sinusoidal terahertz harmonics, promising advanced terahertz imaging applications in medicine, pharmaceuticals, stand-off hazard detection, and nondestructive evaluation.